FDio/csit/docs/job_specs/report_iterative/2n-skx/vpp-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4-ip4scale2m-rnd
-##### dot1q-ip4base
-1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-ip4base
-2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-ip4base
-4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND dot1q-ip4base
 ##### ethip4udp-ip4base-nat44
 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4udp-ip4base-nat44
 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4udp-ip4base-nat44